omnigres/omnigres/extensions/omni_session/docs/session_management.md

 Function `omni_session.session_handler` is designed to handle session application to differently typed objects:

-### UUID
+### Session ID

-`omni_session.session_handler(uuid)` returns `uuid` and represents the core of session functionality.
+`omni_session.session_handler(omni_session.session_id)` returns `omni_session.session_id` and represents the core of session functionality.

-* Given a null `uuid`, it creates a new session and sets `omni_session.session` transaction variable to it.
-Returns a new session UUID.
+* Given a null session ID, it creates a new session and sets `omni_session.session` transaction variable to it.
+Returns a new session ID.
-* Given a non-null `uuid` that is a valid existing session, it sets `omni_session.session` transaction variable to it.
+* Given a non-null session ID that is a valid existing session, it sets `omni_session.session` transaction variable to it.
-  Returns the same UUID.
+  Returns the same session ID.
-* Given a non-null `uuid` that is not a valid existing session, it creates a new session and sets `omni_session.session` transaction variable to it.
-Returns a new session UUID.
+* Given a non-null session ID that is not a valid existing session, it creates a new session and sets `omni_session.session` transaction variable to it.
+Returns a new session ID.

 ### HTTP Request

 `omni_session.session_handler(omni_httpd.http_request)` returns unmodified `omni_httpd.http_request` and retrieves the UUID from request's cookie called `_session`.
-Its behavior mirrors that of UUID behavior above.
+Its behavior mirrors that of ID behavior above.

 Accepts an optional `cookie_name` parameter to specify a different name for the cookie.